ramzibk/intervalmerge/README.md

 ## Description
-This is a solution implementation for interval merge problem.
+This is a solution implementation for Interval merge problem.
 #### Problem:
 Implement a Function MERGE that accepts a List of Intervals and returns a List as a result.